fleetdm/fleet/docs/3-Contributing/1-Building-Fleet.md

 ./build/fleet serve --dev
 ```

 The server is accessible by default at [https://localhost:8080](https://localhost:8080).
+Note that `--dev` requires the use of `make generate-dev` as the server will not use bundled assets in this mode (you may see an error mentioning a template not found when visiting the website otherwise).

 By default, Fleet will try to connect to servers running on default ports on `localhost`.
 Depending on your browser's settings, you may have to click through a security warning.